Analyzing non-equilibrium quantum states through snapshots with artificial neural networks: Abstract

 \section{Abstract}

 Current quantum simulation experiments are starting to explore non-equilibrium many-body dynamics in previously inaccessible regimes in terms of system sizes and time scales.
 Therefore, the question emerges which observables are best suited to study the dynamics in such quantum many-body systems.
-Using machine learning techniques, we investigate the dynamics and in particular the thermalization behavior of an interacting quantum system which undergoes a dynamical phase transition from an ergodic to a many-body localized phase.
-A neural network is trained to distinguish non-equilibrium from thermal equilibrium data, and the network performance serves as a probe for the thermalization behavior of the system.
+Using machine learning techniques, we investigate the dynamics and in particular the thermalization behavior of an interacting quantum system which undergoes a non-equilibrium phase transition from an ergodic to a many-body localized phase.
+We employ supervised and unsupervised training methods to distinguish non-equilibrium from equilibrium data, using the network performance as a probe for the thermalization behavior of the system.
 We test our methods with experimental snapshots of ultracold atoms taken with a quantum gas microscope.
 Our results provide a path to analyze highly-entangled large-scale quantum states for system sizes where numerical calculations of conventional observables become challenging.